Dental Implants — Corbin, KY

 Missing Multiple Teeth

-For patients missing multiple teeth in a row, two implants can be placed on either side of the gap to support prosthetic teeth to fill it, creating a bridge.
+For patients missing multiple teeth in a row, two implant posts can be placed on either side of the gap to support prosthetic teeth to fill it, creating a bridge.
 Implant bridges are more secure, last longer, and provide better function than their traditional counterparts, plus they don’t have a telltale black line near the gums.
+Also, if your multiple missing teeth are not consecutive, we can create an implant partial that acts just like the original but attaches instead to the implant posts, not your healthy, natural teeth.

 Missing All Teeth

 Multiple implants can even be strategically placed into the jawbone in order to secure a full denture.
-Compared to traditional removable dentures, implant dentures won’t slip and slide within the mouth, plus they restore much more of a patient’s bite strength, enabling them to enjoy more foods with ease.
+Compared to traditional removable dentures that only sit on top of the gums and rely on your natural suction and denture adhesive to hold them in place, implant dentures won’t slip and slide within the mouth, plus they restore much more of your bite strength, enabling you to enjoy more foods with ease.

 Understanding the Cost of Dental Implants